 When it came to fulfilling his entrepreneurial aspirations, it was the construction industry that provided Gary with the opportunity he sought.
 “During college, I got my contractor’s license for painting, and from that point on, I always had some kind of construction project going on the side, even while I was working in the corporate sector,” he says.
 “Twelve years ago, my brother, Chad, and I decided to get our general contractor’s licenses and founded Ryan & Ryan Construction.
 From there, we proceeded to get a few more licenses and have continued to expand our capabilities, so it’s been a gradual progression.”

-A lifetime resident of South San Francisco (where he lives with his wife, Iliana, and daughters, Havana and Aviana), Gary expresses his appreciation for life in the City by the Bay.
+A lifetime resident of South San Francisco (where he lives with his daughters, Havana and Aviana), Gary expresses his appreciation for life in the City by the Bay.
 “This is the Disneyland of America,” he laughs.
 “It’s the best place to live and work.
 Plus, I’m a third-generation local, so all my friends and family are here.”

 Outside of work, Gary keeps himself busy with fitness and family activities.
 “I’m a health fanatic, so diet and exercise are a big deal for me,” he says.
 “I keep myself in shape by working out and cycling on a daily basis.
 I also like spending time with my girls—I usually work six days a week, but Sunday is always family day.”